 To list the individual report use -c, -d and -h switch for CPU utilization, device utilization and network file system utilization.
 The following command will break the CPU utilization into user processes, system processes, I/O wait and idle time.

 # iostat -c

-The following command will display extended statistics (-x option ) along with number of time ( -t option ) each report should be displayed for CPU utilization ( -c option ).
+The following command will display extended statistics (-x), the number of times (-t) each report should be displayed for CPU utilization (-c).